How to get involved - Voluntary Services

 How much time do I need to commit?

-If you are looking to volunteer then we ask you to commit yourself for a minimum of six months or 100 hours, although this is not mandatory.
+If you are looking to volunteer then we ask you to commit yourself for a minimum of six months working towards a minimum of 50 hours.
 We provide the necessary training and support and view our young volunteers as the workforce of the future.
-Usual practice involves coming in to volunteer once a week for 2-3 hours, on the same day and at the same time each week but again placements will be arranged to suit the individual's availability.
+Usual practice involves coming in to volunteer once a week for between 2-4 hours, on the same day and at the same time each week but again placements will be arranged to suit the individual's availability.
 The day and time is decided mutually and will be dependent on when the volunteer is free and where the vacancies are.

 Volunteering for Students and other young people under 25 years old